metacpan/metacpan-api/docs/API-docs.md

 Simply add a `callback` query parameter with the name of your callback, and you'll get a JSONP response.

 * [[/favorite?q=distribution:Moose&callback=cb|http://api.metacpan.org/favorite?q=distribution:Moose&callback=cb]]

+## GET convenience URLs

+You should be able to run most POST queries, but very few GET urls are currently exposed.
+However, these convenience endpoints can get you started.
+You should note that they behave differently than the POST queries in that they will return to you the latest version of a module or dist and they remove a lot of the verbose ElasticSearch data which wraps results.

 ### `/distribution/{distribution}`